techgnosis/tanzu-gitops/README.md

 This repo contains all the K8s manifests to deploy Spring Petclinic

-Run `tbs.sh` once TBS is installed to get PetClinic building with TBS.
+Run `setup.sh` once TBS is installed to get PetClinic building with TBS.